kalyugwasi/kalyugwasi/README.md

 - ☁️ **Cloud & DevOps:** Skilled in Google Cloud, AWS, and cloud-native technologies, with hands-on experience in deploying, monitoring, and securing scalable solutions.
 I hold multiple Credly badges for cloud architecture, DevOps, and security.
 - 🤖 **Machine Learning & AI:** Proficient in building ML models, APIs, and GenAI applications, leveraging Google Cloud Vertex AI, TensorFlow, and practical MLOps workflows.
-- 🧑‍💻 **Full-Stack Engineering:** Experienced in designing and developing web applications using React, Node.js, Python, and modern JavaScript frameworks.
 - 🏆 **Competitive Programming:** Active on LeetCode and CodeChef, with strong fundamentals in data structures, algorithms, and problem-solving.
 - 💡 **Open Source & Community:** Contributor to open-source projects, always eager to learn and share knowledge.
 I believe in collaborative growth and continuous improvement.
 - 🛡️ **Security & Networking:** Demonstrated expertise in cloud security, IAM, networking, and infrastructure automation.